mmreko/myblog/content/posts/day-29.md

 myThread.start()
 ```

 What are the alternatives, then?
 Firstly, Java also offers classes called `Executors` and `ExecutorService`, which can be quite helpful. `Executors` class offers static methods for configuring the `ExecutorService`, which allows us to do _thread pooling_.
-What a _thread pool_ basically does is maintain a fixed number of threads that wait for tasks (i.e. `Runnables`) to be allocated to them (see picture below).
+What a _thread pool_ basically does is maintain a fixed number of threads that wait for tasks to be allocated to them (see picture below).
 This means that there is no need for constantly creating and destroying threads.
 We can simply reuse them.

 ![Thread Pool](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0c/Thread_pool.svg/600px-Thread_pool.svg.png)